AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

     0x89        RESULT_DATA5_L8             Result 5, Low 8 bits
     ========    ========================    ========================

-For details, consult the registers
+For details, see the registers

 Protocol
 ----------------